uwmadisoncals/cals-main-plugins/types/readme.txt

 == Changelog ==

+= 2.3.3 =
+* Fixed an issue when saving checkboxes while relationship posts also contains checkboxes.

 = 2.3.2 =
 * An upgrade to the Installer component to prevent the notification about a possible upgrade to Types 3.0 for non-subscription users.